kyZhan2002/bst270_individual_proj/README.md

 1. Clone the GitHub repository.
 2. Open the `steak_analysis.qmd` file in R Studio (pre-requisite: install `knitr`, `dplyr` and `ggplot2` R packages).
-3. Click "Preview" or "Run" to execute the notebook.
+3. Click "Run" to execute the notebook; click "Render" to see the final output html file.

 ## Data